artis3n/ansible-role-tailscale/README.md

 Note that reusable authorization keys now expire 90 days after they are generated.

 This value should be treated as a sensitive secret.
-You are encouraged to use [ansible-vault][] to encrypt this value in your playbook.

 ### tailscale_up_skip